somonye/kkloud-gcp-devops-project/readme.md

+# Docker Flask Application

-# This is a ReadMe for my gcp-project in KodeKloud always!!!
+- This app is written in Python.
+- It will be deployed in GKE